Is the University of Rhode Island’s (URI’s) DPT program accredited?

 What types of leadership opportunities are available in the URI DPT program?

 There are a variety of opportunities including within the program and in the community.
-Near the beginning of the 1st year, one student from the class is voted as the class president.
+Near the beginning of the 1st year, one student from the class is selected as the class president.
 This individual acts as a liaison for administrative matters between the class and the faculty.
-In addition, each 2nd year student is paired with a 1st year student as they enter the program to form a mentorship.
+In addition, each 2nd year student is paired with a 1st year student as they enter the program to form a mentorship dyad.
 This partnership provides an opportunity of growth for all involved.

-Students are encouraged and supported in their involvement in the APTA.
-As members, there are often opportunities to get involved in leadership within the organization.
-Furthermore, each year there is an opportunity for one or two students to take charge of two regular community programs: Parkinson’s Group and Balance Group.
-There are yet more leadership opportunities throughout your time in the program such as hosting a day for physical therapy assistants to come and learn about our program, leadership projects as developed by students, and Graduate Assistantships that allow for teaching opportunities.
+Students are encouraged and supported in their involvement in the American Physical Therapy Association (APTA) at both state and national levels.
+As members, there are many opportunities to get involved in leadership within the organization.
+We are very proud of Alex Dion (DPT 18′) who served as Vice President of the APTA Student Assembly.
+Furthermore, each year there is an opportunity for one or two students to lead and participate in two regular community programs: Parkinson’s Group and Balance Group.
+There are yet more leadership opportunities throughout your time in the program such as hosting a day for physical therapy assistants to come and learn about our program, leadership projects, and Graduate Assistantships that allow for teaching opportunities.

 What types of service opportunities are available in the URI DPT program?

 An attitude of service is cultivated in URI’s DPT program with many opportunities to become involved.
-There are two community programs that occur in the PT clinic twice a week: Parkinson’s Group and Balance Group.
+As previously mentioned related to leadership, the Parkinson’s Group and Balance Group are two community programs that occur in the PT clinic twice a week.
 These programs are long-standing and have solid participant groups.
-Other service opportunities include (but are not limited to) Special Olympics, interview days, leadership projects, Pre-PT Club, high school group visits, PT Day of Service, hippotherapy, and volunteering in the URI PT Clinic.
+Other service opportunities include (but are not limited to) Special Olympics, interview days, leadership projects, Pre-PT Club, high school group visits, PT Day of Service, and volunteering in the URI PT Clinic.

 How can I confirm if one of my classes will be approved as a pre-requisite for admission to the URI DPT program?

 Our URI DPT Admissions webpage outlines the required pre-requisite courses for application and acceptance.
 Additionally, the PTCAS webpage has a “Program Profile” that more specifically describes acceptable courses and their descriptions.
-If you remain unsure, please email our program and include the course title, course number, course description, and course objectives.
-We will review your inquiry and let you know.
-Please provide and allow ample time for this review to take place.
-Inquiries sent to us during your registration decision-making process may not be returned in time for you to make an informed decision.
+If you remain unsure, please email our Admissions Committee Chair, Dr. Susan Roush at Roush@uri.edu and include where the course was taken, the course title, course number, course description, and course objectives. in your query.